truetrue

 Blog & News Releases: 0

-Does the animal I produce using cloning technology have the same DNA as the genetic donor?
+Does a cloned animal have the same DNA as the genetic donor?

 September 8, 2020

-In the cloning process, the animal produced using cloning technology will carry a nuclear genome (DNA) that is a genetic match to the genetic donor animal.
-In other words, nuclear genotypes (as produced for breed registry DNA genotyping) of the cloned animal will be the same as the genetic donor that provided the tissue sample to produce the cell line or Genetic Preservation.
-If you are cloning a breed that utilizes genomic evaluations, the genomics of the cloned animal will also be the same as the genetic donor.
+Yes, an animal produced through cloning technology carries a nuclear genome (DNA) that is an exact genetic match to the donor.
+The nuclear genotype, used for breed registry DNA genotyping, will be identical to the genetic donor that provided the tissue sample for Genetic Preservation or cell line creation.
+If the breed utilizes genomic evaluations, the cloned animal’s genomics will also match the donor.

 Keep Reading